como-leer-boton-con-raspberry-pi

 In this article, we will explore how to connect and program buttons and switches with a Raspberry Pi.

-A button or switch is a mechanical switch that, when pressed, closes an electrical circuit, allowing current to flow.
+A button or switch is a mechanical component that, when pressed, closes an electrical circuit, allowing current to flow.
 When released, the circuit opens again.

 These components are widely used in electronics.
-We can use the GPIO of the Raspberry Pi to read their state and use them as input devices.
+We can use the Raspberry Pi’s GPIO to read their state and use them as input devices.

 Connecting the Button to the Raspberry Pi

-Connecting a button to the Raspberry Pi requires a simple circuit that includes a resistor that puts the pin in a known state when the switch is open.
+Connecting a button to the Raspberry Pi requires a simple circuit that includes a resistor to keep the pin in a known state when the switch is open.

 The resistor can be configured in pull-up or pull-down mode, depending on how we want to interpret the button’s state.

-The Raspberry Pi has internal pull-up and pull-down resistors (of between 50k-60k) that can be activated via software.
+The Raspberry Pi has internal pull-up and pull-down resistors (between 50k-60k) that can be enabled via software.

 Programming the Button in Python

-Once we have the button properly connected, we can write a Python program to detect when it is pressed.
+Once we have the button correctly connected, we can write a Python program to detect when it is pressed.

-Let’s look at an example using the RPi.GPIO library (which we covered in the previous entry), with a Python code that reads the state of the button connected to GPIO pin 17.
+Let’s see an example using the RPi.GPIO library (which we saw in the previous post), with a Python code that reads the state of a button connected to GPIO pin 17.

 import RPi.GPIO as GPIO